-One of the most significant benefits of having an employee recognition program is increased in employee productivity.
+One of the most significant benefits of having an employee recognition program is an increase in employee productivity.
 When an employee feels that he is appreciated for his efforts, he will be motivated to perform well and finish his task on time.
 This will translate to increased employee productivity.
-For instance, when you are in manufacturing, the more products an employee can produce the more demands are met, which also means increased chance of selling more products to your customers.
+For instance, when you are in manufacturing, the more products an employee can produce the more demands are met, which also means an increased chance of selling more products to your customers.

 Transforms Employees To Engaged And Committed Employees

 When employees are valued and appreciated at work, it drives them to become committed and engaged in the organization.
-Several pieces of research conducted reveal that companies that provide rewards and recognitions to their employees have 14 percent of their employees becoming more engaged with their work.
+Several pieces of research conducted reveal that companies that provide rewards and recognition to their employees have 14 percent of their employees becoming more engaged with their work.
 They become more productive and perform outstanding customer service.
 It is very important especially for businesses where there are employees in the frontline and are in direct contact with the customers.
 It is crucial that they feel valued and appreciated so they could provide excellent customer service to retain old clients and attract potential customers.

 Encourages Employees To Achieve Team Goal

 There will be times, especially in production and manufacturing businesses where employees are needed to do extra hours of work or report to the office on weekends to meet the production and the deadlines.
 Most often, employees do these extra works out of concern to the company or out of fear that they might lose their jobs if they fail to do what they are asked to do.
 If the company knows how to make its employees feel that they are valued, they will feel their importance as valuable members of the organization.
-As a result, the need to extend their working hours will not give them the feeling that they are being taken advantaged or overworked.
+As a result, the need to extend their working hours will not give them the feeling that they are being taken advantage of or overworked.
 By recognizing their efforts for going out of their way just to meet the deadlines, employees become more proactive.

 Attracts Possible Candidates

 Acquiring efficient and competent employees is crucial to the success of any business or organization.
 When your company needs to fill in vital positions, potential employees will apply for the job.
 Candidates, especially with good background and skills usually ask for feedback about the company from its employees.
-One of the things that potential employees are very eager to know about the company is on how well it takes care of its employees.
+One of the things that potential employees are very eager to know about the company is how well it takes care of its employees.